Divisibility Test for Divisors 2 to 12 | Divisibility Rules Worksheets

-Recall the divisibility rules of 3, 6 and 9 to complete these sixth-grade worksheets.
+Recall the divisibility rules of 3, 6 and 9 to complete these printable worksheets.
 Part A calls for identifying numbers divisible by 3, Part B insists on picking numbers divisible by 6 while Part C focuses on 9.

 Test if the numbers given in the leftmost column of the grid are divisible by any of the divisors 2-10 present in the first row.
 Apply the divisibility rules to swiftly arrive at the answer and check the correct boxes.